liamdou/Hash-Compare-Queue/readme.md

 I consider this app pretty feature complete at present.
 This is as robust if not more than I personally needed it to be.
 It's gone from MVP (minimum viable product) with my own criteria & requirements to adding a few feature enhancements.

-I may fix a couple things like the progress bar's precentage being hard to read on systems with light mode, but any future features/enhancements may be a paid "pro" app, but just something like $5, nothing crazy.
+I may fix a couple things like the progress bar's percentage being hard to read on systems with light mode, but any future features/enhancements may be a paid "pro" app, but just something like $5, nothing crazy.
 I already have a few ideas for what people might ask for but that I personally do not need.
 I think going beyond features that I initially needed and was looking for, and adding features I personally do not need for other people is a justifiable reason for charging for a coffee.
 I'll just have to figure out how the logistics of setting that up works.

 ---

 ## ✨ Features

-- 📂 **Browse** or 🖱️ **Drag & Drop** files or folders easy folder selection
+- 📂 **Browse** or 🖱️ **Drag & Drop** files or folders for easy folder selection
 - 🔗 **Auto-pair by filename** when **queueing** jobs
 - 🚦 **Threaded** UI elements (NOT hashing) for responsive UI
 - 📏 **Early size check** (skip hashing if sizes differ)